Beyond the Training Data: Confidence-Guided Mixing of Parameterizations in a Hybrid AI-Climate Model: Parameterization Schemes Methodology

 \subsection{Additive Noise During Training for Improved Stability}

 Inspired by the ``Engression'' framework by \citeA{shen_engression_2024} and by the results of \citeA{brenowitz_interpreting_2020}, we made the ML schemes more robust with respect to the transfer to a new domain with slightly different distributions.
+This method is applied only for the results presented in \Cref{sec:results:20_year_amip}.
 We did this by including additive noise to the inputs during training of the BiLSTMs:

 where $\eta$ is a noise vector sampled from a Gaussian distribution $\mathcal{N}$ with zero mean and a tunable variance $\sigma^2$.
 As $x$ and $y$ are standardized using a Z-score, the variance is constant across variables in $x$.
 This preadditive noise can reveal some information about the true function outside the domain it was trained on, which can enable data-driven extrapolation \cite{shen_engression_2024}.